Making sense of Alzheimer’s disease is hard enough for adults. Here are suggestions for helping your teens and children cope.

 All of these emotions are normal.
-The lifeline, according to teens that have experience dealing with Alzheimer’s in their family, is for parents and loved ones to keep communication open and provide unconditional support that teens and children need – which can differ from what parents think they need.
+The lifeline, according to teens with experience in dealing with Alzheimer’s in their family, is for parents and loved ones to keep communication open and provide unconditional support.
+It’s important to note that the support minors may need can differ from what their parents think they need, so communication is key.

 - Talk, talk, talk.
 Be open and upfront when needed.
 Answer questions honestly with gentleness and empathy.
 If you refuse to discuss the disease, it creates a tense environment for all involved.

 - Listen, listen, listen.
-Know when to shut up and let your child talk.
+Know when to be quiet and let your child talk.
 Or not.
-Knowing they can vent to you in a safe, nonjudgmental environmental can be cathartic.
+Just knowing that they can vent to you in a safe environment with no judgement can be cathartic.